dcunited001/dcunited001.github.io/_posts/2017-02-07-oneirontology-semiotics-karma-and-moral-consequentialism.md

-For Our guardian angels are virtuous deeds, serendipity and innoncence and they shall shield us from any wickedness that spews from malevolent hearts, powered by our karma.
+For Our guardian angels are virtuous deeds, serendipity and innoncence and they shall shield us from any wickedness that spews from malevolent hearts.
+These guardian forces are powered by our karma.
 You shall not disempower us and rob us of good karma by isolation because We will remain vigilantly mindful of Our intentional action to improve the world around us.
 The seeds We sow shall empower that which shields us from the black-hearted: virtue, just action and kind words.

 We will not lower ourselves to the level of invoking material suffering because there is a better way.
 Instead, We will act by